Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Chapter 3: How will I be affected by Transfer Pricing?

 If you’re engaging in deals with related parties subject to Transfer Pricing, then listen up.
-Here’s your handy guide on what to prepare, what changed in 2020, and how you can stay ahead of the curve.
+Here’s your handy guide on what to prepare, what's changed , and how you can stay ahead of the curve.

 While by no means exhaustive, this guide should prepare you for some of the additional changes that are likely coming while providing you with a general idea of what will be expected of your business.